Yash-chotaliya/YaNotes/README.md

 ## Installation

-You can install this app in your mobile via this drive link:- https://drive.google.com/file/d/14bnp6-F3xMi2HFcou0gJHUXwC4cjJdD6/view?usp=drive_link
+You can install this app in your android mobile via this drive link:- https://drive.google.com/file/d/14bnp6-F3xMi2HFcou0gJHUXwC4cjJdD6/view?usp=drive_link